relativitydev/transfer-api-samples/README.md

 For more information, see [TransferContext](#transfercontext).

 ### Cancellation
 We then create the cancellation token.
-The use of cancellation token logic is strongly recommended with potentailly long-running transfer operations:
+The use of cancellation token logic is strongly recommended with potentially long-running transfer operations:

 ```csharp
 // The CancellationTokenSource is used to cancel the transfer operation.